 The defendant said the unnamed accomplice drove him to the scenes of the first two robberies.
 See told investigators he took an Uber car to get to the third robbery.

 “See stated that he was pressured by the Mexican guy to go to that bank and rob that bank,” May wrote.
 “See further stated that if See did not do as instructed, the Mexican guy would harm/shoot his family.”

-Diofron was being held without bail pending his initial court appearance, records show.
+He was ordered held without bail during his initial court appearance Friday, Eimiller said.